Home » Holidays Seasonal » Vintage Happy Meal Toy Ornaments

 Clean Thrift Store Toys

-First, I had to get years of grime off of the happy meal toys.
-I simply soaked them in some dishwater, then dried them off.
-If you get your vintage action figures at the thrift store, you will definitely want to clean them up.
+First, I had to remove years of grime from the Happy Meal toys.
+I simply soaked them in dishwater and dried them off.
+If you get your vintage action figures at the thrift store, you will want to clean them up.

 Use a Pushpin or an Awl

 First was the mouse.
-I’m thinking he’s mighty mouse?
+I think he’s the mighty mouse.
 Or I guess he could be Mickey. (when you type that name, you can’t HELP but sing the song—M I C K E Y)

 Secure Screw Eye into Action Figures